wallace-js/wallace/README.md

 1. You can override all behaviour at a granular level, which offers a degree of safety.
 2. It is based on previous (unreleased) frameworks used in production for years on sites like [healthmatters.io](https://healthmatters.io).
-3. You can attract more users and contributors by giving it a ★
+3. You can attract more users and contributors by giving Wallace a ★

 ## Usage

-To try Wallace you have three options.
+Three quick ways to try Wallace:

 1. Open a StackBlitz in [TypeScript](https://stackblitz.com/edit/wallace-ts?file=src%2Findex.tsx) or [JavaScript](https://stackblitz.com/edit/wallace-js?file=src%2Findex.jsx).
-2. Load up one of the examples below.
+2. Load up one of the [examples](#Examples) below (on StackBlitz or locally).
 3. Create a local project with:

 ```